molgenis/vip-decision-tree/README.md

 An EXISTS node will check if a field is present and has a value.
 Since the result is always either true or false no missing of default node can be specified.

+Please note that in "strict" mode an exception is thrown if a field is missing from the VCF input.
+In these cases the EXISTS node can only be used to determine if an existing field has no value.

 Example
 ```
     "gene": {